ballerina-platform/module-ballerinax-dropbox/examples/list-files-and-folders/README.md

 ## List files and folders in a Folder

-This use case demonstrates how the Dropbox API can be utilized to list all the files and folders in a folder in Dropbox.
+This use case demonstrates how the Dropbox API can be utilized to list all the files and subfolders within a specific folder in your Dropbox account.
 The Dropbox API for listing a folder involves pagination, i.e. only few items are fetched at a time alongwith a cursor which can be utilized to fetch next set of items.
 This example leverages this same flow to fetch all the items (files/folders) present at a given folder path.

 ## Prerequisites